RamVasuthevan/TorontoLobbyistRegistry/README.md

 # Downloader
 - Downloader is a class that contains methods to download the lobbyist registry and readme files from the Toronto Open Data CKAN API.

-# Parser
+# LobbyParser
-- Parse the lobbyist registry xml files into Data
+- Parse the lobbyist registry xml files into Dataclasses

 # Uploader
 - Generates db based on data from the Downloader and Parser